 You may exercise any of your rights in relation to your personal data by contacting us via firstname.lastname@example.org.

-10. For EU and Swiss Individuals: Privacy Shield Notice for Personal Data Transfers to the United States and Other Countries Outside the European Economic Area (EEA)
+10. For EU and Swiss Individuals: Personal Data Transfers to the United States and Other Countries Outside the European Economic Area (EEA)

 11. Our details